code-423n4/2024-03-zksync/docs/Smart contract Section/L1 ecosystem contracts.md

 The user needs to call the `L2SharedBridge.withdraw` function on L2, while providing the token they want to withdraw.
 This function works both for the wrapped base token and for any standardly bridged ERC20.
 Note, however, that it is not the way to withdraw base token.
 To withdraw base token, `L2BaseToken.withdraw` needs to be called.

 After the batch with the withdrawal request has been executed, the user can finalize the withdrawal on L1 by calling `L1SharedBridge.finalizeWithdrawal`, where the user provides the proof of the corresponding withdrawal message.

-TODO: double check with Kalman how wrapped withdrawals will work in case of ERC20 base token

 # Migration of zkSync Era